Leo3418/leo3418.github.io/README.md

 which is copyright (C) 2013-2020 Michael Rose and contributors.
 Its license can be found [here][mmistakes-license].

-This site uses templates derived from Hugo's built-in shortcodes.
-Hugo is copyright (C) 2022 The Hugo Authors.
-Its license can be found [here][hugo-license].

 This site uses [asciinema player][asciinema-player], which is copyright (C) 2011-2022 Marcin Kulik.
 Its license can be found [here][asciinema-player-license].